"I don't need prayed for... YOU need prayed for!

 - Heteronormative Crusader: Victor and Stan.

-- Hollywood Atheist: A rather strange aversion, since Arthur does fit most of the usual criteria for a Hollywood Atheist, but his positions are obviously those of Sam Mraovich himself.
+- Hollywood Atheist: A rather strange aversion, since Arthur does fit most of the usual criteria for a Hollywood Atheist, but his positions are obviously those that Sam Mraovich himself (who converted to Mormonism several years after the film's release) had at the time.

 - Informed Ability: Ben is supposed to be both a nurse and a musician, but is never seen practicing either (if you don't count a brief moment during his honeymoon with Arthur when Ben is called in to work as a nurse).
 Instead, Ben works at a café washing paper cups with Arthur, with the pretext that he left his nursing job to focus on his music.